learn-academy-2022-charlie/rails-challenges/controllers-routes-views-stephen-geo.md

 Params

 As a user, I can visit a page called cubed that takes a number as a param and displays that number cubed.

+wrote a new method that convers the user's input to an integer and cubes it (numer.to_i**3) created a route that is linked to params
 As a user, I can visit a page called evenly that takes two numbers as params and displays whether or not the first number is evenly divisible by the second.

+we created a new method called evenly

+we made 2 variables that hold params of numbers

+we then made an instanced variabled take those parameters and turn them into integers.

+We then used a ternary operator to check if the integer1 was evenly divisible by interger 2.

+We string interpolated if it was or was not.

 As a user, I can visit a page called palindrome that takes a string as a param and displays whether it is a palindrome (the same word forward and backward).

+a method that takes a string as a parameter make a conditional that checks wheter the string is a palindrome

+if(string === string.reverse){
+    is a palindrome
+}

 As a user, I can visit a page called madlib that takes params of a noun, verb, adjective, adverb, and displays a short silly story.

+create a method called madlib
+created a variable for
+noun
+verb
+adjective
+adverb

+created an instanced variable that string interpolated each variable into a silly story.